The Spits

 The band describes itself as "Punk for the People", and focuses on loud, noisy, and dirty punk rock.
 On stage, band members frequently appear in costumes (e.g. graduation robes, nun outfits, Ronald Reagan masks, or toilet paper "mummy" costumes), and focus on the dirty, low-budget sound and presentation of garage punk.

 The Spits' "Bring Down" was featured in Al Partanen's skateboarding segment of the "Born Dead" skate video, as well as Darrel Mathe's section in the snowboarding video "love/HATE".
 "I H8 Pussies" was featured in Andy Forgash's segment in the snowboarding video, "Burning Bridges" as well.
 Their song, "Remote Control" appears in the Absinthe Films snowboarding video, "More".
 "Rip Up The Streets" was featured in Vans skate team commercial 2012 year.
+"All I Want" appeared in Zero Skateboards' "Less Than Zero" video in 2024, and the company released an official Spits deck and clothing collection that same year.